iv461/icey/README.md

 - Automatic synchronization, unifying usage of TF as a form of synchronization
 - Fully featured: Parameters, Pub/Sub, TF, Services, Lifecycle Nodes, `message_filters`, `image_transport`
 - Extensible: [We demonstrate](icey/doc/extending_icey.md) the extension of ICEY for custom `image_transport`-publishers/subscribers
-- Easy asynchronous programming using promises, you do not [have to deal with callback groups in order to prevent deadlocks](https://docs.ros.org/en/jazzy/How-To-Guides/Using-callback-groups.html)
+- Easy asynchronous programming using Stream, you do not [have to deal with callback groups in order to prevent deadlocks](https://docs.ros.org/en/jazzy/How-To-Guides/Using-callback-groups.html)

 - Efficiency: No additional dynamic memory allocations compared to plain ROS happen after the node is initialized, also not for error handling thanks to using Result-types instead of C++-exceptions